-The City of Dalworthington Gardens has approximately X acres of floodway throughout which is X% of total land in the city.
+The City of Dalworthington Gardens has approximately X acres of floodway throughout the city.
 This particular acreage will show the amount of land that is not currently buildable.
 This floodway data was derived from the 2009 FEMA maps.
 New FEMA maps are not expected to be finalized until sometime in 2023 and were not available at the time of this Comprehensive Plan update.